ProgrammableEric/web_development_learning_tracker/backend_note.md

 ~~~

 #### [ Matching with HTTP verbs ]
 Express also matches request with routes that have the correct http verbs.
-A `GET` and a `app.put()` does not match and express w
+A `GET` and a `app.put()` does not match and express will stop comparing the rest of the route path. d

 #### [Setting Status Code]
 Default is 200(OK).